Index Degree Sequence Problems Change Language (Farsi) Source

 Havel-Hakimi Algorithm

-In the course of proving the Havel-Hakimi theorem, we define a 2-switch operation between four vertices \(a, b, c, d\) as follows: Assume edges exist between \(a, b\) and \(c, d\), but no edges exist between \(a, c\) and \(b, d\).
+In the context of proving the Havel-Hakimi theorem, we define the 2-switch operation between 4 vertices \(a, b, c, d\) as follows: assume there are edges between \(a, b\) and \(c, d\), and there are no edges between \(a, c\) and \(b, d\).

-The crucial point about this transformation is that applying it preserves the degree sequence of the graph.
+The important point about this transformation is that, by applying it, the degree sequence of the graph remains unchanged.

 Proof of the Theorem